langerv/Text2Scene/README.md

 # Text2Scene
-Final Draft parser leveraging the RTF format.
+Simple Final Draft parser leveraging the RTF format.
 Supports:
-- Title
+- Title,
 - List of scenes with numbers, time, location and participants,
 - List of unique Actors with names and genders,
 - List of dialogs includding parenthesis and link to actors.